azinasili/easy-nav/README.md

 #### Step 4

 Style the CSS/SCSS as you see fit!

 ### Anything Else?

 Nope!
-I message me with any potential bugs.
-In the next update I will convert the jQuery into a plugin so it's even easier to add to your site!
+Message me with any potential bugs.